 “Personalization” isn’t just getting a name.
 It’s finding the right person in the organization and matching it with the right email.
-I’m going to give you the process we use to find that contact information.

 Before I get into the checklist, it’s incredibly important you understand something.
 When prospecting, there are 2 types of websites you will come across:

 We would prefer to find a persons email address, but for these sites it’s ok to find general contact emails (co*****@si**.com, etc).
 Generally the same person managing the generic email manages the whole site, including the content.

 2. Website’s with multiple authors (media).